ethanchang235/llm-entropy-visual/README.md

 # LLM Entropy Visualizer

-A simple web application to visualize the Shannon entropy of the next token prediction from an LLM (e.g., GPT-2) as you type.
-Also shows the probability distribution of the top predicted tokens.
+App to visualize the entropy of the next token prediction from GPT-2 as you type.
+Also shows the probability distribution of the top 15 predicted tokens.

 ![Image of the visualization](./images/llm-entropy.png)